flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-13/index.md

     _key: card-3-20fae5af-5138-4b25-8da7-fb9daad7fb8c
   - order: 3
     body: >-
-      > ‘He was sort of the guy that would argue both sides.
+      "He was sort of the guy that would argue both sides.
 I don’t think he sees himself as an ideologue in any way.
-I think he sees himself as someone who has intellectual rigor in how he looks at the law.’
+I think he sees himself as someone who has intellectual rigor in how he looks at the law."

       Yale Law graduate Ken Christmas, a fmr. law school roommate of Supreme Court Justice nominee Brett Kavanaugh.
 Christmas, an African-American,